-A basic exemption of \$73,407 per family will be deducted from this amount. \$4,000 for each dependent child under the age of 18 will also be deducted from this amount.
+A basic exemption of \$76,900 per family will be deducted from the total averaged parental income. \$4,000 for each dependent child under the age of 18 will also be deducted from this amount.
 In rare and exceptional circumstances, other dependents may be considered if sufficient documentation is provided to the Financial Aid Committee.

-From the balance of parental income remaining, the deemed parental contribution/student socio-economic index rate is as follows:
+From the balance of parental income remaining, the student socio-economic index rate is calculated:

-15% of total parental gross income between \$73,407 and \$178,309 plus25% of total parental gross income more than \$178,309
+15% of total parental gross income between \$76,900 and \$186,800plus25% of total parental gross income more than \$186,800